 - Difficulty in walking

-- Bruising and swelling of the affected area
+- In addition, bruising and swelling of the affected area

 - Tenderness when touched

-- The skin is warm and hard when touched
+- Lastly, the skin is warm and hard when touched

 - Take plenty of rest for fast healing of the condition.